Year End Tax Strategy—Give Away Your Business—Part II

 Likewise, to donate the interest, there are documents to be collected.
 Often a review of bylaws, shareholder agreements, and financial statements will be necessary.
 Each of these must be reviewed to make sure there is nothing which prohibits the deduction.

 While the process may seem difficult, the significant opportunity for giving is worth it.
-We seen business owners whose giving will literally go up ten times.
+We have seen business owners whose giving will literally go up ten times.
 The power of being able to give out one’s net worth just seems to prompt more giving.